 Infrastructure Exemptions and Waivers

-Provost and CFO and are to occur rarely, if at all.
+Exemptions and waivers of infrastructure are given by the Provost and CFO and are expected to occur rarely, if at all.
 If the source of funds, typically a donor or sponsor, will not pay the infrastructure charge, the department or office may request to pay the charge themselves by applying to the Budget Office for permission to use an alternate PTA (project/task/award).
 Departments must use the "Request for Infrastructure Exemption" form.
 The alternate source of funds must be able to support an expense of this nature.
 Designated, endowment income or expendable funds may be used.
 Sponsored projects may not be used.
 See additional guidelines concerning sponsored projects and exemptions below.
 If the exemption is not granted by the Provost and the Chief Financial Officer, the funds must be refused.

 Any questions about requesting a waiver to the revised ISC Policy should be directed to Dana Shelley in the Budget Office at extension 5-1256.